rust-lang/book/nostarch/chapter16.md

 }
 ```

-Listing 16-8: Receiving the value “hi” in the main thread and printing it
+Listing 16-8: Receiving the value `"hi"` in the main thread and printing it

 The receiver has two useful methods: `recv` and `try_recv`.
 We’re using `recv`,
 short for *receive*, which will block the main thread’s execution and wait